SERG-Delft/testknight/PRIVACY.md

 ## Data usage

-This information may be used for research purposes and may be made available publicly to other researchers.
+This information may be used for research purposes and the anonymous data may be made available to other researchers.

 ## Right to be forgotten